TrojanSports - USC rallies yet again to top Utah after a frenetic final few minutes

 Perhaps this sounds familiar ...

-The USC basketball team started sluggish Thursday night, looked flat and lost on offense and fell behind by double digits early.
-But the Trojans launched a second-half surge and came back to take the lead, with Onyeka Okongwu and Jonah Mathews delivering key contributions and emerging sophomore guard Elijah Weaver serving as a timely catalyst.
+The USC basketball team started sluggish Thursday night, looked flat and lost on offense early and fell behind by double digits.
+But the Trojans launched a second-half surge and came back to take the lead, with Onyeka Okongwu and Jonah Mathews delivering key contributions on both ends and emerging sophomore guard Elijah Weaver serving as a timely catalyst.

-Yep, USC stuck to a familiar script, erasing a double-digit deficit for the third time in four games and finished off a frenetic final few minutes for a 56-52 win inside the Galen Center.
+Yep, USC stuck to a familiar script, erasing a double-digit deficit for the third time in four games before finishing off a frenetic final few minutes for a 56-52 win inside the Galen Center.

+"It's just kind of like, we've been here before," Weaver said.
+"We're at home, and today, it's a special day, we're playing for Kobe so it's kind of like [we're] not losing at home."

+Said forward Nick Rakocevic: "We've been there before, so the little leads, they don't faze us.
+We just kind of like to chip away at the lead and support each other. … That's how we approach it -- we have no selfish people on this team.
+We're all a team, and everybody just wants to win and everybody is just on the same page.
+When you got a group of guys like that, it's easy to come back from a deficit or win games."

 USC (17-4, 6-2 Pac-12) was down 16-6 early and 29-23 at halftime against the Utes (12-8, 3-5).
 It was back to a nine-point deficit at 40-31 with 12:30 left to play before the Trojans made their now customary second-half run.

 Weaver, who has really embraced his sixth-man role over the last couple weeks, drained a 3-pointer from the top of the key to get it started.
-After several empty possession for both teams, Weaver struck again with a baseline drive and layup, Mathews knocked down a 3 from the top of the key on the next possession, Okongwu delivered a big block on the defensive end and Weaver finished a fastbreak layup to give USC a 41-40 lead.
+After several empty possessions for both teams, Weaver struck again with a baseline drive and layup, Mathews knocked down a 3 from the top of the key on the next possession, Okongwu then delivered a big block on the defensive end and Weaver finished a fastbreak layup to give USC a 41-40 lead -- its first lead of the game.

 After the teams traded points, Weaver then hit another big 3 from the right side to give the Trojans a 46-42 lead with 5:00 left.